John Maclean (film director): Reception

-Reviewing Slow West, the Village Voice concluded that "Maclean is a supremely promising talent."
+Reviewing Slow West, the Village Voice deemed Maclean a "supremely promising talent."

 Maclean won a Best Short Film BAFTA award in 2012 for Pitch Black Heist, which starred Michael Fassbender and Liam Cunningham.
-His first feature film was the 2015 western-drama Slow West.
+His debut feature film was the 2015 western-drama Slow West.
 He won the "World Cinema Jury Prize: Dramatic" at the 2015 Sundance Film Festival.
 The same year, BAFTA named him as a "Brit to Watch".